tweichle/Predicting-Baseball-Statistics/README.md

-# Logistic-Regression
+# Predicting-Baseball-Statistics-Classification
-### Logistic Regression Classification Application with Over-Sampling Implementation for Imbalanced Data in Python Using scikit-learn
+### Classification Application in Python Using scikit-learn

 This repository contains the prediction of baseball statistics using MLB Statcast Metrics.